Wisconsin Native Bumble Bees

 Bumble bees are important pollinators that usher in the start of spring and remind us of bright, warm

-summer days.
 In recent years, several of the species that occur in Wisconsin and the Midwest have

 been in decline.
 A host of factors including loss of flowers, expanding agriculture, diseases and